janscience/adaptationprimer/README.md

 - matplotlib

-## LIFAC: leaky integrate-and-fire with adaptation current
+## Leaky integrate-and-fire with adaptation current

 The leaky integrate-and-fire model is a simple model of a spiking neuron.
 Augmented with a generic adaptation current it reproduces many